thenickdude/wacom-driver-fix/Readme.md

-# Wacom 5.x macOS driver fix
+# Wacom Bamboo and Intuos 3 macOS driver fix

-**Wacom's 5.3.7-6 macOS driver has a bug in it** that causes it to completely fail to start on macOS 10.15 Catalina (and likely other versions of macOS).
-This doesn't apply to the Windows driver, or to the new 6.x series of drivers.
+Wacom's macOS drivers for Bamboo and Intuos 3 tablets have bugs in them that cause them to completely fail to start on macOS 10.15 Catalina (and likely other versions of macOS).
+This doesn't apply to the Windows driver, or to the drivers for their newer tablets.

-When you try to open the Wacom preference pane, you'll get an error message saying "Waiting for synchronization", then finally "There is a problem with your tablet driver.
+When you try to open the Wacom preference pane with a Bamboo tablet, you'll get an error message saying "Waiting for synchronization", then finally "There is a problem with your tablet driver.
 Please reboot your system.
 If the problem persists reinstall or update the driver".
+For an Intuos 3 tablet, the preference pane will open, but clicking anything will cause it to crash with the message "There was an error in Wacom Tablet preferences."

-This is a problem because the 5.3.7-6 driver is the last driver that supported these tablets:
+The affected Bamboo driver (v5.3.7-6) supported these tablets:

 - CTE-450, CTE-650 - Bamboo Fun / Bamboo Art Master (2007)
 - CTE-460 - Bamboo One Pen